 When Are Eggs Bad For Cats?

 While eggs can provide cats with plenty of nutrients that they need, too many eggs can cause serious health problems.
 Additionally, some cats shouldn’t ever eat eggs.
-That is why it is so important to consult your veterinarian before feeding your cat eggs or any human foods.
+That’s why it’s so important to consult your vet before feeding your cat eggs or any human foods.

 Here are a few situations where eggs may be bad for cats: